 What kind of paper is this?

 The authors propose a specific algorithm (“InterFlow”) for constructing generative models based on continuous-time normalizing flows.
 The work is characterized by the derivation of a new training objective (a simple quadratic loss) that bypasses the computational bottlenecks of previous methods.
-It includes prominent baseline comparisons against state-of-the-art continuous flows (FFJORD, OT-Flow) and diffusion models.
-The theoretical component establishes the validity of the interpolant density satisfying the continuity equation and bounds the Wasserstein-2 distance of the transport.
+It includes prominent baseline comparisons against continuous flow methods (FFJORD, OT-Flow) and diffusion models.
+The theoretical component establishes the validity of the interpolant density satisfying the continuity equation (a conservation law governing how probability mass flows) and bounds the Wasserstein-2 distance (a measure of transport cost between distributions, penalizing squared displacement) of the transport.

 What is the motivation?